|

 6. The Symbio Wildlife Park

-You can feed kangaroos, pet wallabies, and even take photos with koalas!
+You can feed Aussie kangaroos, pet wallabies, and even take photos with koalas!
 Plus, there’s an exciting Splash Park With a large dump bucket, multiple water fountains, and squirters.
 As well as an intriguing snake tunnel to explore, brilliant for cooling off in the summer heat.

 Aquarius Traveller Blog Post Banner Subscribe